About Office of Sustainability

 Campus Sustainability: AASHE STARS (Association for the Advancement of Sustainability in Higher Education, Sustainability Tracking, Assessment & Rating System).
 AASHE empowers higher education administrators, faculty, staff, and students to be effective change agents and drivers of sustainability innovation.
 SLU is a member of AASHE.
 STARS is a transparent, self-reporting framework for HEIs to measure their sustainability performance.
 SLU used STARS v2.2 to complete their STARS report.

 There are other so-called sustainability ratings that are one-size-fits-all and public relations driven, and not based on a rigorous, science-based approach.
 Unfortunately, these ratings have gained traction with some universities and prospective students in college selection.
-These ratings are not acceptable, and not used by the Office of Sustainability.
+These ratings are not used by the Office of Sustainability.

 Michael Iversen, Architect, Planner, Urban Ecologist, LEED AP